lucas-albers-lz4/ankigemini/README.md

    - Converts processed exam questions into an Anki flashcard deck
    - Creates interactive study materials for AWS Cloud Practitioner exam preparation

+## KNOWN ISSUES or AREAS to Improve
+- We really should be setting our prompt with a schema definition telling it we want this json response in this particular format
+- As is we are having lot of regex and code path's to evaluate and confirm the accuracy of the response.
+- This would also let us properly batch the queries much faster.
+- This should reduce some area's from requiring two prompts to one.
+- That is a future improvement.

 ## Features

 ### Question Processing Script